Counter Terrorism Policing North West (CTPNW)

-The NW CTU and Lancashire Constabulary use the four strands of CONTEST to shape counter terrorism work.
+The CTPNW and Lancashire Constabulary use the four strands of CONTEST to shape counter terrorism work.

 The UK has a counter terrorism strategy called ‘CONTEST’ which aims to reduce the risk to the UK and its interests overseas from terrorism, so that people can go about their lives freely and with confidence.